Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: (Double-Stranded Fingering Weight #1 = DK Weight #3)

-Follow along with the 6 part crochet along for this secret Autumn Garden shawl pattern and you won’t be disappointed.
-Each block of color has its own unique stitchwork.
+Follow along with the 6-part crochet for this secret Autumn Garden shawl pattern and you won’t be disappointed.
+Each block of color, imbued with the amazing grace of unique stitchwork, has its own character.
 What a neat way to learn new crochet stitches!
-The designer even has different color combination recommendations for your inspiration on the first part of the CAL.
+The designer even has different color combination recommendations for your inspiration in the first part of the CAL.

 Designer: In the Yarn Garden